 Calendly is an easy and convenient way for me to schedule meetings with not only clients but anyone trying to find a time to meet up with me.
 It takes away the annoying back and forth emails of trying to figure out what day and time work with each person you are trying to meet with.
 Like.

 This is a cool resource that I use to save moola when I shop online (which is a lot)!
-By using Ebates for Chrome, they let me know how much cash back I’ll get whenever I’m shopping online.
+By using Rakuten for Chrome, they let me know how much cash back I’ll get whenever I’m shopping online.
 It adds up and reduces the cost of items I buy online.
 LOVE this one!

-There are many things that I’m good at but spelling and grammar doesn’t make that list.
+There are many things that I’m good at but spelling and grammar don’t make that list.
 Because of this, Grammarly is something I use ALL of the time.
 If I’m writing anything online, I’m using it.
 I have it attached to Google Chrome, and it helps me with anything from emails to website and Facebook posts.
 So if you see a mistake in my writing, blame it on Grammarly. ????
 Like it a lot!

-Unless you’re into that sort of thing, bookkeeping isn’t a whole lot of fun but it’s a necessary evil when you’re self-employed.
+Unless you’re into that sort of thing, bookkeeping isn’t a whole lot of fun.
+But it’s a necessary evil when you’re self-employed.
 What I like most about Quickbooks Self Employed is how user-friendly it is.
 Everything is easy, invoicing my clients, taking pictures of my business receipts and even adding my gas mileage.
 I’m all about making my business process easy and efficient.
 FYI, using my link will get you 50% off.
 LOVE it!